-The Drive Magnetic Antenna replaces the classic 4" Mini Magnet Mount antenna (which we affectionally have called 'the stubby') in some of weBoost's current vehicle booster kits - starting with both the Drive Reach and Drive Sleek kits.
+The Drive Magnetic Antenna replaced the classic 4" Mini Magnet Mount antenna (which we affectionally have called 'the stubby') in some of weBoost's current vehicle booster kits - starting with both the Drive Reach and Drive Sleek kits.

 Specifications

-- Model: 311215, 311216
+- Models: 311215, 311216

 - Direction: Omnidirectional